 As a general rule of thumb, I organize my furniture shipments into 3 categories:

 - Table tops up to 80″ x 45″ x 2″ (Length x Width x Thickness) and under 100 pounds.

 - Large pieces of furniture with multiple pieces.

 - High value, delicate items such as a family heirloom destined for a location within 400 miles of my workshop.

 Furniture Shipping Tips

-Before I cover the best furniture shipping option for the 3 furniture size categories, I want to cover 3 furniture shipping tips which apply to each.
+Before I cover the best furniture shipping options, allow me to cover 3 furniture shipping tips.

 Packing Furniture for Shipping

-Obviously, packing furniture for shipping is equally as important as choosing a shipping carrier.
+Obviously, packing furniture with the proper packaging material is equally important as choosing shipping carriers.

-As I mentioned, the furniture size determines the shipping option and the shipping option determines how I pack furniture for shipping.
+As mentioned, the furniture size determines the shipping option.

-I provide further detail on packing furniture for shipping under the various shipping options later in this article.
+I provide further detail on packing furniture later in this article.